Andrew235-art/An-LLM-Chatbot-For-Cybersecurity/README.md

 We extend our sincere gratitude to the following for their invaluable contributions and support to this project:

-* **Google Gemini API:** For powering the sophisticated conversational intelligence and natural language understanding capabilities of the chatbot.
-* **Streamlit:** For providing an incredibly intuitive and efficient open-source framework that enabled the rapid development and deployment of the web-based user interface.
-* **UICT Community:** For serving as the inspiration and target users for this project, highlighting the critical need for enhanced cybersecurity awareness within the institution.
+* **UICT Community:** For serving as the inspiration and target users for this project, highlighting the critical need for enhanced cybersecurity awareness.

 ---